burger

 sign

-10. Your email address is now configured in the application:
+10. That's it, your email address is now configured in the application:

 sign